PaperTurtle/handpickd/README.md

 # Create a symbolic link to the storage folder (for images)
 php artisan storage:link

-# Run migrations
-php artisan migrate // Optional, no need to do it if you have already added the database manually

 # Serve the application
 php artisan serve // (Terminal 1)